Cyfrin/diverge-converge-audit/Diverge-Converge Audit Model.md

 #### Duration

 This phase is a time-bound public bug bounty.
 The duration is typically the same as the duration allotted to the lead auditor, ensuring that the public auditors have ample time to review the protocol and identify vulnerabilities.
 As they begin with the lead auditor's comments, walkthrough explanation, and the audit report, this time is expected to be sufficient.
-We denote the bounty duration as \(L_B\) and by default, we assume \(L_B = L_P\).
+We denote the bounty duration as $L_B$ and by default, we assume $L_B = L_P$.
 The Host can adjust the bounty duration if necessary.

 #### Execution